-Senior Fellow and Executive Director, Carnegie Climate Geoengineering Governance Initiative (C2G2)
+Senior Fellow and Executive Director, Carnegie Climate Governance Initiative (C2G)

-Janos Pasztor (a Hungarian and a Swiss citizen) is Carnegie Council senior fellow and executive director of the Carnegie Climate Geoengineering Governance Initiative (C2G2).
+Janos Pasztor (a Hungarian and a Swiss citizen) is Carnegie Council senior fellow and executive director of the Carnegie Climate Governance Initiative (C2G).

 He has over 35 years of work experience in the areas of energy, environment, climate change, and sustainable development.
 Before taking up his current assignment he was UN assistant secretary-general for climate change in New York under Secretary-General Ban Ki-moon.